Earth Day 2023

 Q:Will I need to have ID?

 Yes you do.
 A valid form of picture identification is required at event check-in.
-This is for age verification and to check each person against the NSOPW (National Sex Offender Public Website: NSOPW.GOV).
+The ID is also for age verification and to check each person against the NSOPW (National Sex Offender Public Website: NSOPW.GOV).

 Q:Can I pay for Earth Day using Gaea Bucks?